k98kurz/simplebooks/readme.md

 `Ledger` represents a general ledger for a given `Identity` using a specific `Currency`.
-It includes a name, a `LedgerType`, the `Identity` id, and the `Currency` id. `LedgerType` is an enum representing the valid ledger types, either `PRESENT` or `FUTURE` for cash and accrual accounting, respectively, or for other uses the package user may define.
+It includes a name, a `LedgerType`, the `Identity` id, and the `Currency` id. `LedgerType` is an enum representing the valid ledger types, either `CURRENT` or `FUTURE` for cash and accrual accounting, respectively, or for other uses the package user may define.

 `Account` represents an account for a given `Ledger`.
 It includes a name, a type